Fellowship dates

 Description

-The National Fellowship provides journalists a chance to step away from breaking news to take a deep look together at pervasive social and economic inequities in the United States, and the lasting health effects of systemic racism and exclusion on families and communities.
+The competitive five-month program provides journalists with a chance to step away from breaking news to take a deep look together at pervasive inequities in the United States, including disparities rooted in geography, race, gender and income.
 Our program places strong emphasis on the ways in which environmental and community conditions can influence how long and how well we live.
-The program helps Fellows craft projects that engage communities from the start and shares hard-won insights on how to land big projects that deliver maximum impact on the health and well-being of communities.
-These are projects that change laws and change minds.
+The program helps Fellows craft projects that engage communities from the start and shares hard-won insights on how to land big projects that deliver maximum impact for communities.
+These are projects that change laws, address chronic ills and change hearts and minds.

-Fellows join us for a busy in-person learning intensive, where they have many opportunities for conversations with nationally renowned health experts, policy analysts and community health leaders; with top journalists in the field; and with each other.
-That’s followed by ongoing mentoring and virtual meetings to support Fellows across the finish line.
+Our in-person learning intensive provides many opportunities for conversations and learning with nationally renowned experts, policy analysts and community health leaders; with top journalists in the field; and with each other.
+That’s followed by ongoing mentoring and virtual meetings for five months to support Fellows to cross the finish line with a marquee project.

 Admitted Fellows receive: